-In a sentinel lymph node biopsy, a radioactive substance and/or a dye is injected near the tumor site.
-Then, the first lymph nodes that pick up the dye (called the sentinel lymph nodes) are removed and reviewed by a pathologist to check for the presence of cancer cells.
-This procedure is sometimes preferred to standard lymph node dissection because it involves removing fewer lymph nodes.
+Your surgeon would remove the sentinel lymph nodes and send them to a pathologist to check for the presence of cancer cells.
+The procedure is sometimes preferred to standard lymph node dissection because it involves removing fewer lymph nodes.

-A sentinel lymph node biopsy is commonly used in breast cancer treatment.
-Since it helps to spare lymph nodes in the underarm area, this procedure may help to prevent a condition known as lymphedema, in which excess fluid collects in tissue and causes swelling.
+A sentinel lymph node biopsy is commonly used in breast cancer treatment to see if cancer has spread to the axillary lymph nodes located under the arm.
+Because it helps to spare lymph nodes in the underarm area, this procedure may help prevent a condition known as lymphedema, in which excess fluid collects in tissue and causes swelling.